 (I'd like to point out, in that same mailing came a delicious offer from NON-diet organization, Omaha Steaks, for a MERE $39.99 filet mignon/sirloin/steak burger/chicken breast/potato offer. ;)

 Another friend tried Nutrisystem.
 The food isn't refrigerated and comes in some sort of vacuum-sealed package to keep it from spoiling.
 (I'm picturing the kind of stuff astronauts eat ;) I asked her how it tasted and she described it as (and I quote), "The worst-tasting food I've ever put in my mouth."
 Ooh, brutal.
 She tried it for 4 days and sent back the 30 day supply and got her money back.
-The price was just over $200month to lose under 10 pounds (double to lose more), but since she couldn't eat it, $200 wasn't a savings.
+The price was just over $200 a month to lose under 10 pounds (double to lose more), but since she couldn't eat it, $200 wasn't a savings.
 Maybe she's just more of a fresh food kind of girl, so I'm sure there are people out there who would like this program and definitely like the price.

 Another friend told me she tried $500+/month Seattle Sutton's program.
 This is a plan where you pick up the fresh/semi-fresh food twice a week and it's made the day you pick it up.
 She said everything sort of smelled the same--like it was either all stored together or maybe had a preservative on it or something, and that the portions were very tiny, like a 1 inch square of cornbread; we're guessing (no confirmation about this at all) because they're not using anything lowfat, and are rationing out regular high calorie items to make them nutritionally sound and equal 1200 calories.
 She's petite and was only losing a few pounds for a wedding but said she was hungry all the time so stopped after 3 weeks.
 I talked to a 2nd friend who tried this plan and she confirmed the same thing.
 She lasted only 2 weeks.